 As for Article 6 § 2, the Court pointed out that the disciplinary proceedings and the criminal proceedings against the applicants were intertwined, mainly due to the fact that both the PFDK and the Arbitration Committee had relied exclusively on the transcripts of the phone conversations that had been intercepted by law enforcement officers as evidence.
 Thus, the Court held that:

-“The fact that the disciplinary authorities of the TFF examined the criminal file and based their reasoning solely on its contents – and specifically on the transcripts of the applicants’ tapped telephone conversations which had been authorised for the criminal proceedings – is sufficient to enable the Court to conclude that a strong link existed between the criminal and disciplinary proceedings that rendered Article 6 § 2.
+“The fact that the disciplinary authorities of the TFF examined the criminal file and based their reasoning solely on its contents – and specifically on the transcripts of the applicants’ tapped telephone conversations which had been authorised for the criminal proceedings – is sufficient to enable the Court to conclude that a strong link existed between the criminal and disciplinary proceedings that rendered Article 6 § 2 applicable in the context of the latter.
 Thus, the authorities in the disciplinary proceedings, including the Arbitration Committee, were under a duty not to call into question the applicants’ innocence vis-à-vis the offences they had been charged in the criminal proceedings.” (§ 33)

 Furthermore, the Court accentuated that Article 6 § 2 also applied in cases where the outcome of a lawsuit of non-criminal nature would affect an individual’s right to respect for presumption of innocence (§ 31).